bramstroker/homeassistant-powercalc/README.md

 > Available from v0.14 and higher

-In the yaml configuration (functionnality not available through the webUI) you can add the following configuration to use an existing power sensor and let powercalc create the energy sensors and utility meters for it:
+In the yaml configuration (functionality not available through the webUI) you can add the following configuration to use an existing power sensor and let powercalc create the energy sensors and utility meters for it:

 ```yaml